superfly/docs/elixir/advanced-guides/sqlite3.html.md

 This section is something to give you a starting point on how to get from X to SQLite.
 Make sure to back up your data and be vigilant, because this kind of thing is fraught at best.
 </aside>

-There is really no very easy way to do this since the datatypes between the databases are different...
+There is really no very easy way to do this since the data types between the databases are different...

 But here is one way that has worked for me in the past and might work for you!
 The Ruby [Sequel](https://sequel.jeremyevans.net/) project comes with a [command line tool for Copying Databases](https://sequel.jeremyevans.net/rdoc/files/doc/bin_sequel_rdoc.html#label-Copy+Databases).
 This method *should* help when transferring between ADO, Amalgalite, IBM_DB, JDBC, MySQL, Mysql2, ODBC, Oracle, PostgreSQL, SQLAnywhere, and TinyTDS to SQLite3.
 That said it has limits!
 This is directly from the documentation: